 Lenovo’s ThinkPad X1 is one of the most popular portable laptops of the last couple of months, that’s why I’m pretty sure many of you will get excited when reading about its updated kin, the Lenovo ThinkPad X1 Carbon.

 The new model does bring the new Intel Ivy Bridge hardware, but also a revamped chassis, being now lighter and more compact that the initial X1.
-And it promises to be one of the best ultrabooks of 2012, if not the best.
+And it promises to be one of the best ultrabooks of the year, if not the best.

 You might have noticed the “Carbon” that’s part of this one’s name and that’s because Lenovo decided to craft the chassis out of this light and durable material, with some magnesium in the mix as well.